anshulkapoor018/Expensify/README.md

 # Indecision-React-App
 A basic ReactJS website for making Fun Decisions Randomly

+Project will run on development Server
 ***Run Command in terminal ***

-Command 1 ---> yarn run build

-Command 2 ---> yarn run server
+yarn run dev-server